+For the Year Ended December 31

+2023 2022

-For the Year Ended December 31 2022 2021 Weighted average number of ordinary shares used in the computation of basic earnings per share Effect of potentially dilutive ordinary 65,679 65,900 shares Convertible bonds Compensation of employees Weighted average number of ordinary 8,863 186 8,403 112 shares used in the computation of diluted earnings per share 74,728 74,415
+Weighted average number of ordinary shares used in the computation of basic earnings per share 65,679 65,679

+Effect of potentially dilutive ordinary shares

+Convertible bonds - 8,863

+Compensation of employees Weighted average number of ordinary shares used in the computation of - 186

+diluted earnings per share 65,679 74,728

 If the M.J.
 Group offered to settle the compensation or bonuses paid to employees in cash or shares, the M.J.
 Group assumed that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares were included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.
+The M.J.
+Group net loss after tax for 2023, they are anti-dilutive and excluded from the computation of diluted earnings per share.